CyrilSharma/CS180-Project4/README.md

 - view a list of blocked users
 - view a list of unblocked users

+#### Relationship

+This class is connected to AccountManagerGUI where users can select to unblock users.

 ## BlockGUIInterface

+#### Functionality

+Uses translator to communicate with server in order to receive blocked/unblocked user list

+#### Relationship

+This class is crucial for BlockGUI as it connects the client with server to receive data

 ## Constant

+#### Functionality

+Classs that stores IP and port number for connecting server.

 ## CreateAccountGUI

+#### Functionality

+GUI that allows user to create a new account
+- users can type their email, password
+- password has to be matched with password in ConfirmPassword Field

+#### Relationship

+If succeeded in creating account, this GUI connects user to the MainMenuGUI.

 ## Dashboard